 Banco Santander-Chile is a banking corporation (limited company) operating under the laws of the Republic of Chile, headquartered at Bandera N°140, Santiago.
 The corporation provides a broad range of general banking services to its customers, ranging from individuals to major corporations.
 Banco Santander-Chile and its subsidiaries (collectively referred to herein as the "Bank" or "Banco Santander-Chile") offers commercial and consumer banking services, including (but not limited to) factoring, collection, leasing, securities and insurance brokering, mutual and investment fund management brokering, and investment banking.
-Banco Santander Spain controls Banco Santander-Chile Holding S.A., which are controlled subsidiaries of Banco Santander Spain.
+Banco Santander Spain controls Banco Santander-Chile through its holdings in Teatinos Siglo XXI Inversiones Ltda. and Santander Chile Holding S.A., which are controlled subsidiaries of Banco Santander Spain.
 As of December 31, 2022 Banco Santander Spain owns or controls directly and indirectly 99.5% of Santander Chile Holding S.A. and 100% of Teatinos Siglo XXI Inversiones Ltda.
 Banco Santander Spain, through its subsidiaries, has control over 67.18% of the Bank's shares.